windard/OnePuzzle/README.md

 Usage: one_puzzle [OPTIONS] MONTH DAY

 Options:
   -h, --help   Show this message and exit.
-  -d, --debug BOOLEAN  show debug message.
+  -d, --debug  show debug message.
-  -a, --all BOOLEAN    get all result.
+  -a, --all    get all result.
+  -n, --nox    no screen show.
 ```

 ## example